 - 2.1 The Council's previous HRA Business Plan commenced in 2012 and looked to make improvements into 2017 and beyond.
 However, the introduction of several Government policies have impacted on the HRA; namely the introduction of various welfare reforms (including the spare room subsidy, Local Housing Allowance and Universal Credit), the reinvigoration of the Right to Buy scheme, Social Rent reductions and more recently the Government's Green Paper 'A New Deal for Social Housing.'
 Therefore, whilst much has been achieved in the last seven years, there is also an understanding that more can be done.
-Recent announcements including lifting of the HRA borrowing cap, Social Rent increases from 2020 and potential changes to the allocation of capital receipts all provide local housing authorities with real opportunity to not only maintain, but invest in social housing. - 2.2 The draft HRA Business Plan will therefore demonstrate that the Council can maintain its assets and invest in new provisions, and at the same time deliver a high level of service to current and future tenants and leaseholders.
-The business plan will illustrate: - The council's legal responsibilities as a social landlord. - National, regional and local housing priorities. - How the management of Selby's housing stock can support the delivery of wider strategic priorities. - · Local demand for affordable housing. - Tenant and leaseholder needs and aspirations. - Long term forecasts of income and spending and resources available to support investment plans.
+Recent announcements including lifting of the HRA borrowing cap, Social Rent increases from 2020 and potential changes to the allocation of capital receipts all provide local housing. - 2.2 The draft HRA Business Plan will therefore demonstrate that the Council can maintain its assets and invest in new provisions, and at the same time deliver a high level of service to current and future tenants and leaseholders.
+The business plan will illustrate: - The council's legal responsibilities as a social landlord. - National, regional and local housing priorities. - How the management of Selby's housing stock can support the delivery of wider strategic priorities. - Local demand for affordable housing. - Tenant and leaseholder needs and aspirations. - Long term forecasts of income and spending and resources available to support investment plans.